Syed25794/Syed25794/README.md

 - 📫 You can reach out to me at **syedgulmohammad25794@gmail.com**

 - 📄 Do you want to know more about me?
-Click here... https://drive.google.com/file/d/1KRF-SsFVbdR1vRCoFec3_odivSie-q30/view?usp=sharing
+Click here... <a href='https://drive.google.com/file/d/1KRF-SsFVbdR1vRCoFec3_odivSie-q30/view?usp=sharing' target="_blank">https://drive.google.com/file/d/1KRF-SsFVbdR1vRCoFec3_odivSie-q30/view?usp=sharing</a>

 </br>